Cyclone Oratia: France

 Flights from Paris-Orly and Paris-Charles de Gaulle Airport were affected.
 In Lille trees were uprooted and scaffolding collapsed.

 Prior to the storm, a Cypriot freighter with engine damage off the port of Antifer in Seine-Maritime, was towed to Le Havre.
 A small oil tanker with eight crew was also ailing on Sunday morning near Boulogne, its tanks were empty and there was no risk of oil spill.
-The Italian Tanker Ievoli Sun ran into trouble in the English Channel during the storm, the crew were evacuated after water intake at the bow, which filled the forward storage area and the bow thruster bay.
+The Italian Tanker Ievoli Sun ran into trouble in the English Channel during the storm, the crew was evacuated after water intake at the bow, which filled the forward storage area and the bow thruster bay.
 The ship later sank approximatively 9 nmi off Casquets in the English Channel, with a 6000 t load, including 4000 t of styrene, 1000 t of trichlorosilane and 1000 t of isopropyl alcohol, while under tow.
 This sparked fears that a leak could cause an environmental problem, a year after the tanker MV Erika caused a severe oil slick off the coast of France.